abhiTronix/vidgear/README.md

 ### PiGear

 PiGear is similar to CamGear but made to support various Raspberry Pi Camera Modules (such as [OmniVision OV5647 Camera Module][OV5647-picam] and [Sony IMX219 Camera Module][IMX219-picam]).
-To interface with these modules correctly, PiGear provide a flexible multi-threaded wrapper around complete [picamera][picamera] python library, and provides us the ability to exploit its various features like `brightness, saturation, sensor_mode, etc.` effortlessly.
+To interface with these modules correctly, PiGear provides a flexible multi-threaded wrapper around complete [picamera][picamera] python library, and provides us the ability to exploit its various features like `brightness, saturation, sensor_mode, etc.` effortlessly.

 **Following simplified functional block diagram depicts PiGear API:**